-- a bookkeeper or the client deals with the digital record keeping and submits all quarterly updates, and a member deals with the tax and accounting adjustments as part of the finalisation of the income tax position for the client for the tax year and submits the tax - the member deals with the digital record keeping and all submissions during the year as well as the year end tax return. - a midway point between the above.
+- a bookkeeper or the client deals with the digital record keeping and submits all quarterly updates, and a member deals with the tax and accounting adjustments as part of the finalisation of the income tax position for the client for the tax year and submits the MTD tax return. - the member deals with the digital record keeping and all submissions during the year as well as the year end MTD tax return. - a midway point between the above.